jeetsukumaran/DendroPy/doc/source/programs/sumtrees.rst

 The samples that are the basis of the support can be distributed across multiple files, and a burn-in option allows for an initial number of trees in each file to be excluded from the analysis if they are not considered to be drawn from the true support distribution.

 The support for the splits will be mapped onto one or more target trees either in terms of node labels or branch lengths.
-The target trees can be supplied by yourself, or, if no target trees are given, then a majority-rule clade consensus tree will be constructed based on the samples given.
+The target trees can be supplied by yourself, or, if no target trees are given, then a a *summary* tree can be constructed.
+This summary tree can be a Maximum Credibility Tree (i.e., a MCT, a tree that maximizes the product of the the clade posterior probabilities, also known as a Maximum Clade Credibility Tree or MCCT), the majority-rule clade consensus tree, or some other type.
-In the latter case, you have the option of specifying the minimum posterior probability or proportional frequency threshold for a clade to be included on the consensus tree.
+If a majority-rule consensus tree is selected, you have the option of specifying the minimum posterior probability or proportional frequency threshold for a clade to be included on the consensus tree.

-.. versionadded:: 3.3.1 (with DendroPy 3.8.0)

-By default SumTrees will now provide summaries of edge lengths (i.e., mean, median, standard deviation, range, 95% HPD, 5% and 95% quantiles, etc.) as special node comments.
-These can be visualized in `FigTree <http://tree.bio.ed.ac.uk/software/figtree/>`_ by, for example, checking "Node Labels", then selecting one of "length_mean", "length_median", "length_sd", "length_hpd95", etc. If the trees are ultrametric and the "``--ultrametric``" flag is used, or edge lengths are set so that node ages on the output trees correspond to be mean or median of the node ages of the input trees ("``--edges=mean-age``" or "``--edges=median-age``"), then node ages will be summarized as well.
-In all cases, the flag "``--no-summary-metadata``" will suppress calculation and output of these summaries.
+By default SumTrees will provide summaries of edge lengths (i.e., mean, median, standard deviation, range, 95% HPD, 5% and 95% quantiles, etc.) as special node comments.
+These can be visualized in `FigTree <http://tree.bio.ed.ac.uk/software/figtree/>`_ by, for example, checking "Node Labels", then selecting one of "length_mean", "length_median", "length_sd", "length_hpd95", etc.
+If the trees are ultrametric and the "``--summarize-node-ages``" flag is used, or edge lengths are set so that node ages on the output trees correspond to be mean or median of the node ages of the input trees ("``--edges=mean-age``" or "``--edges=median-age``"), then node ages will be summarized as well.
+In all cases, the flag "``--suppress-annotations``" will suppress calculation and output of these summaries.

+If you are processing multiple source files and you have multiple cores available on your machine, you can specify the "``-M``" flag to use all the cores or, e.g., "``-m 4``" to use 4 cores.
+Using multiple cores will, of course, speed up processing of your files.

 Where to Find the Package
 =========================